ndimoforaretas/Full-stack-E-commerce-Website/README.md

 <!-- SHOT DESCRIPTION -->

-A sample beginner portfolio website built with ReactJS.
+A full-stack E-commerce App built with ReactJS, TypeScript, Firebase, Redux Saga integrated with Stripe and Google Authentication.

 <!-- SCREENSHOT -->